Carole Shepherd, LCSW-R, LMT, RYT, SEP

 Psychodynamic Psychotherapy

-The purpose of psychodynamic treatment is to help people change and progress in their lives.
+The purpose of psychodynamic treatment is to help you change and progress in your life.
 The development of self-awareness and insight is a step in achieving that progress.
-Psychodynamic treatment helps to examine self-limiting assumptions and unconscious motives and conflicts; to understand their origins, and to arrive at more current and adaptive understandings to facilitate new options for solving problems, and for living.

 Read more about trauma-focused psychotherapies.

-Somatic Therapies
+Somatic Practices

 Deep red botanical artwork symbolizing nervous system regulation and healing in integrative somatic